ayushudeep/MinimalDegreeGroupsofOrderp5/README.md

 the corresponding table of the paper.

 The other files are:
-* BehraveshDelfanip5GroupsTest.m: Checks the number of non-isomorphic groups of order p^5, for an explicit prime p, that appear in the paper:

-  H. Behravesh and M. Delfani, On faithful quasi-permutation representations of groups of order p^5, J. Algebra Appl., 17(7) (2018), 1850127 (12 pages).

-* ThreeIsomorphicGroups.m: Establishes isomorphism for three groups listed in the paper.

 * setup-permrep.m: Various functions needed to set up the associated representations for an explicit prime p.